jules2689/trudeau/trudeau/2020-04-18/post_news.md

 Definitely.
 We've been working closely with the government on a number of the programs that have already been established.
 I don't think it's intentional, but I think there's a number of factors in those programs that excludes indigenous businesses.
-The wage subsidy is an example, aboriginal economic development corporations, who are a limited partnership with their community, but employ up to 800 indigenous people and a number of those organizations are currently excluded from the wage subsidy just by the way their limited partnership is set up.
+The wage subsidy is an example, aboriginal economic development corporations, WHO are a limited partnership with their community, but employ up to 800 indigenous people and a number of those organizations are currently excluded from the wage subsidy just by the way their limited partnership is set up.
 So we're working closely with the government to try to understand that.
 Some of those businesses have laid off over half of their employees, and those are businesses that put back programming into the community.
 We need to make sure they can access that wage subsidy.
-Additionally procurement, we have a number of indigenous business members who are able to supply PPE. and able to pivot to ensure we can all fight COVID-19 together.
+Additionally procurement, we have a number of indigenous business members WHO are able to supply PPE. and able to pivot to ensure we can all fight COVID-19 together.
 I would like to see some type of incentives that we can ensure that those indigenous businesses have an opportunity to be part of the fight against  particularly when they can support loss of life in indigenous communities that are at a higher risk of this pandemic.